Zilliqa/dev-portal-old/docs/exchange-timeline.md

 Thereafter, exchanges should, using the [example application](https://github.com/Zilliqa/dev-portal/tree/master/examples/exchange) as a guide, support trading of ZIL only on Zilliqa to the exclusion of ERC20 trading.

-### Freeze and Burn: July 2019
+### Freeze and Burn: TBD

-On 1 July 2019, all ERC20 ZIL sent to `ZilSwap` will be burned, and further transfers of all remaining ERC20 ZIL (i.e., unswapped ZIL) will be frozen.
+On the freezing date, all ERC20 ZIL sent to `ZilSwap` will be burned, and further transfers of all remaining ERC20 ZIL (i.e., unswapped ZIL) will be frozen.
 This outstanding ERC20 ZIL will not be swappable.